-For details, please refer to the above Guide to Filling in the PRP Application Form.
+- Guide to Filling in the PRP Application Form

-If your company is interested in PRP, please first identify a local university/research institution as the lead applicant of the project and agree on the project details, the expected deliverables, and if necessary, the royalty arrangement, etc. After that, your company and the participating university/research institution can fill out a PRP application form.
-You will be required to register your organization and then its relevant personnel with the Innovation and Technology Commission Funding Administrative System II.
+If your company is interested in PRP, you should first identify an R&D Centre1 or a designated local public research institute2 as the lead applicant of the project and agree on the project details, the expected deliverables, and if necessary, the licensing/royalty arrangement, etc. After that, the partnering institute may submit a PRP application, which would require registrations of your organisation and relevant personnel with the Innovation and Technology Commission Funding Administrative System.